akispan/QuestionsAndANswers_APP/README.md

 ## Prerequisites:
 This app is created in Pycharm and Python 3.7 is used.

+## Database
+Sqlite3 library is used for this app.
+After sqlite3 installation in your operation system in order to create the database, you need to open the terminal and put the next command: sqlite3 <your_database> < food_trucker.sql , where food_trucker.sql includes the rules for the database creation.

 ### The modules need to be installed are:
 Flask
 ### The modules need to be importeds are: